vivimice/containering-systemd/README.md

 This workaround works most of the time, but there is one pitfall: the unintentional exit of journalctl process.

 In this workaround, journalctl process more like systemd's sibling, rather than as a child process.
 If journalctl unexpectedly exits (due to an out-of-memory killer, accidental termination by another process inside the container, or a bug in journalctl itself, although this is least likely) it would result in a permanent halt of the log output.
-That's because the only file descriptor, which write logs to the container manager, will be closed upon the exit journalctl.
+That's because the only file descriptor, which write logs to the container manager, will be closed upon the exit of journalctl.

 This risk factor makes this workaround unsuitable for production environments.